 - Theater Studies

 - Women's Studies

-*EGR 305 is EXCLUDED from SS/H even though it is cross-listed with Economics.
+*EGR 305 and ECON 212 are EXCLUDED from satisfying the SS/H requirement even though the course is cross-listed.

 AP credits do not carry course codes, however, in the Pratt School of Engineering we attribute the following Areas of Knowledge to these AP exams**: